Ivy-Apps/ivy-wallet/docs/Architecture.md

 We split our app into multiple modules to reduce coupling (spaghetti code) and make the app build faster.
 Also, this allows multiple contributors to work on different features without merge conflicts.

-Another big benefit is that each screen can have a simple package structure and be able to scale with more code to support complex use cases w/o affecting the rest of the code.
+Another big benefit is that each screen can have a simple package structure and be able to scale with more code to support complex use cases without affecting the rest of the codebase.

 ![modularization-strategy](../assets/modularization.svg)

 Our modularization strategy is simple:
-- We have a few shared `:ivy-core`, `:ivy-design`, `:ivy-navigation`, and `:ivy-resources` modules.
+- We have a few shared `:ivy-core-ui`, `:ivy-navigation`, `:ivy-core`, `:ivy-design`, and `:ivy-resources` modules.
 - Use the above modules to access the shared code in your screens.
 - Each screen is in a separate `:screen-home`, `:screen-something` module.

+> Simplification: We have a few modules that are an exception to this strategy (for example widgets like `:widget-balance` and other shared modules) but the above strategy holds true in most cases.

+### Creating a new module

 To create a new module just run:
 ```
 ./scripts/create_module.sh screen-something
 ```

-> Simplification: We have a few modules that are an exception to this strategy (for example widgets `:widget-something`) but the above strategy holds true in most cases.
+> If you're creating a new screen you'll need to add its input params (definition) to `Screens.kt` (:ivy-navigation) and wire its implementation in `IvyNavGraph.kt` (:app).

+### Modularization gotchas

+- Screens cannot depend on each other.
+They can only depend on `:ivy-*` shared code modules.
+- If you need to re-use code between screens, you need to move it to a shared code module like `:ivy-core` or `ivy-core-ui`.
+- The `:ivy-navigation` does **not** contain screen's implementation but only the screen's definition.
+A screen definition is a `data class` / `data object` class that models the screen's startup params.
+This way different screens can start other screen without knowing about their implementation.
+- Only `:app` knows about the implementation of all screens.
+It maps each `Screen` definition from `:ivy-navigation` to the actual implementation in `IvyNavGraph.kt` (in `:app`).

 ## Paradigm: pragmatic